heitzmann/gdstk/docs/gettingstarted.rst

 .. image:: _static/tutorial/flexible_paths.*
    :align: center

-The corner type 'circular bend' (together with the `bend_radius` argument) can be used to automatically curve the path.
+The corner type "circular bend" (together with the `bend_radius` argument) can be used to automatically curve the path.
-This feature is used in :ref:`example-integrated-photonics`.

 .. literalinclude:: tutorial_images.py
    :language: python